1,676 related texts · 3 related myths · Page 3 of 35

 (Exodus 16:35) "And the children of Israel ate the manna for forty years": R. Yehoshua says: for forty days they ate the manna after the death of Moses.
 How so?
 Moses died on the s...

-It's more than just a colorful arc in the sky.
 It's a promise, a symbol, and, according to some, a glimpse of something truly extraordinary.
-The most familiar story, of course, con...
+The most familiar story, of course, connects the rainbow to Noah and the Flood.
+We rea...

 Midrash Tehillim, a collection of rabbinic teachings on the Book of Psalms, opens up this very question.
 It tells us that the Holy One gifted the world no less than three core elem...